netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

 If you take a look at your `main.js` file, you should see that this module is imported and added to your Vue instance.
 This is everything it takes for Vuex to be available in your application.

 In the `state` object we can add things we want to be available in the store as a default.
 Now move the list of items from `List.vue` into the state here.
-Beware that it should not be a function like in the `data` property of the components.

 Lastly we need to use the state in our `List.vue` object instead of the hardcoded list.
 Wrap the `computed` object with the `mapState()` function that you can import from `vuex` like this: